 Check the resources below before beginning your improvement project.

-Find local, state, and federal incentives and rebates
+Find local, state, and federal programs, incentives, and rebates

 - The Department of Energy’s Database of State Incentives for Renewables & Efficiency (DSIRE) is the largest and most up-to-date listing of state, federal, local, and utility incentives and policies that support renewable energy and energy efficiency projects.